JakkeLab/RevitAPI_Examples/02_GetCountofElements/README.md

 <H1>Get Count of Elements</H1>
-This folder includes the sample code of 'Collecting element informations without activation of document(rvt file)'. <br/>
+This folder includes the sample code of 'Collecting element informations without activating document(rvt file)'.<br/>
-This code does task of counting 'Structural Columns';
+This code does task of counting 'Structural Columns'.<br/><br/>

-Originally, I've written this code set for comparing the count of specific element between two RVT Files.<br/>
+Originally, I've written this code for comparing the count of specific element between two RVT Files.<br/>
-And estimate them. (which one is removed or newly created)
+And estimate them, which one is removed or newly created, by comparing the activated document and selected RVT File that not opened on Revit.